mayankdutta/programming_basics/configuration.md

 configuration management is the process of coordinating the software development by tracking, modifying & controlling changes to the software.

 #### why software config management is important.
-Software config is important because new versions of software systems are created as they get changed for different OS diff. functionalities that aren't present in the previous version might be needed.
+- Software config is important because new versions of software systems are created as they get changed for different OS
+- diff. functionalities that aren't present in the previous version might be needed.

-config management is responsible for managing & controlling the costs & efforts involved in making changes to a system.
+- config management is responsible for managing & controlling the costs & efforts involved in making changes to a system.
+- SRS design documents, source code, testing reports etc. These artifacts need to be accessed and modified by multiple team

 #### software config management.
 (SCM)
 SCM defines.